eldk/bootstrap/site/content/docs/5.0/getting-started/parcel.md

 [Install bootstrap]({{< docsref "/getting-started/download#npm" >}}) as a Node.js module using npm.

+Bootstrap depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
+This means that you will have to make sure to add both of them to your `package.json` using `npm install popper.js`.

 ## Importing JavaScript

 Import [Bootstrap's JavaScript]({{< docsref "/getting-started/javascript" >}}) by adding this line to your app's entry point (usually `src/index.js`):